InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 Georg Grütter is a social coding evangelist and developer advocate at Bosch.IO.
 He co-founded and led the first InnerSource community at Bosch.
 Georg is a passionate software developer with over 30 years of experience.
 Previously, he held various positions and roles at Bosch, Line Information, the Zurich System House, and DaimlerChrysler.
 Georg has created two open source projects, and also loves photography and chocolate.
 {{< /board-member >}}

+{{< board-member name="Danese Cooper" image="/images/about/Danese_Cooper.jpg" >}}
+Danese Cooper is the founder of InnerSource Commons.
+She is a long term open source advocate, having previously served as the of head of open source software at PayPal, CTO of the Wikimedia Foundation, chief open source evangelist for Sun, and senior director of open source strategies for Intel.
+Danese was also the inaugural chairperson of the Node.js Foundation.
+She concentrates on creating healthy open source communities and has served on the boards of Drupal Association, the Open Source Initiative, the Open Source Hardware Association, and she’s advised Mozilla and the Apache Software Foundation.
+Danese also runs a successful open source consultancy that counts the Bill & Melinda Gates Foundation, the SETI Institute, Harris, and Numenta as clients.
+She’s been known to knit through meetings.
+{{< /board-member >}}

 {{< board-member name="Sebastian Spier" title="Vice President & Assistant Secretary" image="/images/about/Sebastian_Spier.jpg" >}}
 Sebastian Spier is Director of Engineering Programs at Meltwater, where he works on tools and methods to improve the daily work of 500+ engineers, removing frictions wherever possible.
 As an engineering manger for various software development teams, he has experienced InnerSource as a central building block to support successful collaboration in distributed teams.